ianbrayoni/antaeus/BillingService.md

 ### Learnings
-- One is at risk of running into bugs when using Java 12 alongside the mockk library.
+-  _Java 12_ seems not to be fully supported by the _mockk_ library.
+I encountered this [bug](https://github.com/mockk/mockk/issues/276).
 - This is a first and I am happy to have had a taste of Kotlin, Gradle, Kotlin Logging, mockk, JUnit 5 and Quartz Job Scheduler.

 ### References